MarquezProject/marquez/docs/quickstart.md

 #### RUNNING WITH [DOCKER](https://github.com/MarquezProject/marquez/blob/main/Dockerfile)

 The easiest way to get up and running is with Docker.
-From the base of the Marquez repository run:
+From the base of the Marquez repository, run:

 ```
 $ docker-compose up